 EPDM, TPO, and PVC are single ply synthetic membranes and comes in wide sheets.
 These layers are thin and come in rolls of 8 – 20 feet widths.

 Adhesives are used to adhere these layers to the properly cleaned substrate.
-Preparing the surface is vital for the proper adhesion of the material by removal of dust and particles, according to manufacturer’s instructions.
+Preparing the surface is vital for the proper adhesion of the material by removal of dust and particles, according to the manufacturer’s instructions.

 EPDM consist of 2 compounds that comes from oil and natural gas and the seams are glued together with a liquid adhesive that has been reformulated four different times.
 Currently, as a remedy, a new self-adhering cover tape is placed over the seams.
 These membranes are not well protected from harmful UV rays and are prone to degradation.